php-repos/phpkg-documentations/getting-started.md

 ### Adding packages

 For adding any packages to your application you can use the `add` command.
-For example, if you want to use `test-runner` package, you can simply copy its URL from github and run the following command:
+For example, if you want to use the `test-runner` package, you can simply copy its URL from GitHub and run the following command:

 ```shell
 saegh add --package=https://github.com/saeghe/test-runner.git